fossabot/everip/README.md

 Thanks in part to the iPhone(r)<sup>(1)</sup> and other smartphones of its generation, the computing power that we have in our pocket is incredible.
 EVER/IP aims to unleash this power, bringing-down the cost of communications worldwide and beyond.

 Microsoft helped take us from the mainframe era with micro-software.
 We aim to take humanity into an era from Internet eXchanges to Micro Internet eXchanges (MIXes).
-Welcome to the MicroISP™ era.
+Welcome to the MicroISPb" era.

 <sup>(1)</sup> iPhone(R) is a trademark of Apple Inc., registered in the U.S. and other countries.